Home and Learn: Web Design Course

 You remember at the start of this course we talked about file extensions, and you learnt what the .html file extension was?
 You're now going to learn about two new file extensions: JPEG and GIF.

 Just like web pages and word process documents have file extensions, so too do images have file extensions.
 There are a wide range of file extensions used for images.
-The two most popular file extensions used on web pages are JPEG and GIF.
+The three most popular file extensions used on web pages are JPEG, PNG, and GIF.
 (PNG is another popular image format.
 It's similar to GIF, so we won't discuss it.)

 GIF stands for Graphics Interchange Format, and was developed by Compuserve.
 It uses something called a LZW compression algorithm to reduce the size of the file.
 The size of your images on web pages is a crucial factor for people using slower connections.
 If you have an image that is 1 megabyte in size, and I only have a 2 megabit connection speed then it's going to take about 4 seconds to load the image on the page.
 That may not seem a long time, but if my speed drops to 500 kilobits per second then it will take 16 seconds to appear.
 I'm not likely to wait that long for your image to load!